Fellowships

 How do you work with the NFP?

-To apply through JHU, Fulbright candidates must work with our office.
+To be endorsed by JHU, Fulbright candidates must work with our office on our campus endorsement timeline.
 We closely advise candidates who join our campus process in a timely manner on all parts of the application, including facilitating an individual feedback session with faculty.
+University endorsement is not required to apply, however.
+Those who join late (August or after) are still welcome and encouraged to use our resources for Fulbright applicants, but cannot be provided with the individual support and advising that those who follow our campus timeline receive.

 The timeline gives an overview of the application process and when to reach out to us.
 In preparation, see “have a closer look” below for more resources about Fulbright study/research grants.